vuejs/vue-loader/README.md

 ## v16 Only Options

-- `refSugar: boolean`: enable experimental ref sugar.
+- `refTransform: boolean`: enable experimental ref transform.

 - `customElement: boolean | RegExp`: enable custom elements mode.
 An SFC loaded in custom elements mode inlines its `<style>` tags as strings under the component's `styles` option.
 When used with `defineCustomElement` from Vue core, the styles will be injected into the custom element's shadow root.